Artifacts

 Claims and (experimental) results described in a paper often originate from artifacts not present in the paper.
 Reproducibility of (experimental) results is crucial to foster an atmosphere of open, reusable, and trustworthy research.
 Furthermore, good artifacts enable future researchers to effectively build on and compare with previous work.

 Similar to last year, SEFM includes artifact evaluation, which is performed by a separate artifact evaluation committee (AEC).
 Artifact evaluation is mandatory for tool papers and optional for regular papers.
-The goals of artifact evaluation are to encourage authors to provide artifacts for replication and future use as well as to reward authors who create good artifacts.
+The goals of artifact evaluation are to encourage authors to provide artifacts for reproduction and future use as well as to reward authors who create good artifacts.

 Artifacts of interest include (but are not limited to):